My never ending, lifelong quest to conquer modern day nutrition continues as I address the misunderstanding of key principles.

 Simply put, people don’t understand the principles and they don’t realize the impact of their day-to-day choices.
 They haven’t crafted an effective mindset regarding food consumption and instead rely on outdated information, nonexistent intuition, family traditions, and links to community.

 So, it may be actually be more useful to skip the rest of this article and wait for me to publish that book, because understanding the key terms will also do little to alter your body’s composition.
 Simply knowing won’t matter much and there is the unfortunate debacle of what the other guy said.
 Because the other guy almost always takes a much gentler stance, or sometimes, a more radical approach based on modern day nonsense (think vegan).
+Either way, everyone loves what the other guys said.

 The Metabolism is the term for the series of processes that break down molecules from food to release energy to fuel the cells in your body.
 Nutrition is the key to metabolism — a solid foundation of nutrients helps to bolster your metabolism and one with too much energy (carbohydrates) throws it out of whack.